The Existence of Superluminal Particles is Consistent with Relativistic Dynamics: The idea of constructing a model for FTL particles

 since $a$ and $c$ are obtained by ``decay'' of $b$.
-Let us try to define $A^{\text{new}}$, $B^{\text{new}}$ and $C^{\text{new}}$ as the images of $A$, $B$ and $C$ by the linear part of the Poincar\'e transformation.
+Let us try to define $A^\new$, $B^\new$ and $C^\new$ as the images of $A$, $B$ and $C$ by the linear part of the Poincar\'e transformation corresponding to the new observer.
 So let $A'$, $B'$ and $C'$ be the images of $A$, $B$ and $C$ by the linear part of the Poincar\'e transformation.
-Therefore $A'+B'=C'$ since $A+B=C$ and $A',B',C'$ are obtained by using a linear transformation, see the middle of Fig.\ref{bev}.
-Since $B'\neq A'+B'$, equation \eqref{bev-e} does not hold automatically.
+Therefore, $A'+B'=C'$ since $A+B=C$ and $A',B',C'$ are obtained by using a linear transformation, see the middle of Fig.\ref{bev}.
+Since $B'\neq A'+C'$, equation (\ref{bev-e}) does not hold automatically.
 Thus, if $A^{\new}$, $B^{\new}$ and $C^{\new}$ are $-A'$, $B'$ and $C'$, equation (\ref{bev-e}) is satisfied, see the right-hand side of Fig.\ref{bev}.

 This gives the idea to define the four-momentum $P^{\new}$ of an arbitrary inertial particle $p$ according to the new observer the following way.
 Let $P$ be the four-momentum of $p$ according to the distinguished observer and let $P'$ be the image of $P$ by the linear part of the chosen Poincar\'e transformation. $P^{\new}$ is defined to be $P'$ if the time component of $P'$ is positive and $P^{\new}$ is defined to be $-P'$ if the time component of $P'$ is negative (and undefined otherwise).
-This is basically the ``switching-reinterpretation'' principle used in \cite{BiDeSu62, Rec86, recami-ftl, Su70, Arntzenius}.
+This is basically the ``switching-reinterpretation'' principle used in \cite{BiDeSu62,Rec86,recami-ftl,Su70,Arntzenius}.

 It can be seen that possible collisions do not depend on the observer, and relativistic masses remain positive.
 It remains to check that all the other axioms of \ax{SRDyn} hold in our model.
 For example, Einstein's first postulate, the principle of relativity holds basically because the worldviews of all the observers are ``alike.''
 For a precise proof, see\ p.\pageref{proof}.